Updated in March 2023.

 Let’s start by breaking down what is included.

-The factors can also vary depending on the 3PL company, so it’s wise to check how the 3PL calculates their receiving costs.
+The factors within the receiving cost may also differ depending on the 3PL company, so it’s wise to check how the 3PL calculates it.

 Some other factors to consider are methods to store your products.
-For example, if your product needs to be stored at a certain temperature, additional costs may incur.
+For example, if you need to keep your product at a specific temperature, additional costs may incur.

 Again, this depends on how the 3PL company has set its costs, so be sure to check.